6. Manage Pipeline

 Price type Choose Spot or On-demand type of instance.
 You can look information about price types hovering "Info" icon and based on it make your choice.

 Limit mounts Allow to specify storages that should be mounted.
-See here.
+For details see here.

 Cmd template A shell command that will be executed to start a pipeline.